ruandersMSFT/Compliance/compliance/regulatory/offering-MARS-E.md

 **To whom does the standard apply?**

-MARS-E applies to all Affordable Care Act administering entities, including exchanges or marketplaces — federal, state, Medicaid, and CHIP agencies administering the Basic Health Program — as well as all their contractors and subcontractors.
+MARS-E applies to all Affordable Care Act administering entities, including exchanges or marketplaces, federal, state, Medicaid, and CHIP agencies administering the Basic Health Program, as well as all their contractors and subcontractors.

 **How does Microsoft demonstrate Azure and Azure Government compliance with this standard?**